Walking Benefits -Get the Most out of Walking

 Do I need Walking/Hiking Poles?

 While they are not necessary, many experts highly recommend using walking or hiking poles when walking.
 They can be particularly useful if you walk frequently.
 Especially if you engage in hill walking, walk for long distances or have existing knee or ankle injuries.
 It is always better to use two poles rather than just one.

 Hiking poles work by reducing the strain on the body.
 They are particularly effective when walking downhill.
 Although, when walking uphill they also help transfer a percentage of your body weight and muscle requirement to your upper limbs.
 This takes the totality of your body weight off of your lower extremities.
 Hiking sticks take some of the body load off your legs and feet, using them also increases your stability.
 By using hiking sticks when walking, you decrease your chances of taking a fall.
 This results in less trauma to the bones, joints, muscles and tendons.
-If you are in the habit of using your poles in an aggressive fashion to plant and pull your body, you can increase the amount of calories you burn.
+If you are in the habit of using your poles in an aggressive fashion to plant and pull your body.
+This will increase the amount of calories you burn.
 This provides a better workout to your upper body.

 There are a wide selection of hiking poles available for purchase in sporting goods and adventure stores.
 They will vary widely in price and in quality.
 The kind of hiking or walking you plan to do will help you decide which poles will best suit your needs.
 When shopping, check with a knowledgeable employee.
 His or her product knowledge is invaluable when deciding on which walking poles best match your individual situation.
 Some general suggestions are:

 - The hand grip should be comfortable.
 You should be able to comfortably relax your grip with your wrist in its natural resting position.
 If you have to strain any of your fingers, hand or wrist to grip the pole, your hand will fatigue more quickly and you are more likely to pull or strain something.